 Step 3 - Mounting Board

 Once you have selected the matting, the decisions become much more straightforward.
 Mounting board, also called foam board, is the back of the frame and it is what the artwork is attached to.
 Sometimes cardboard is used as a mounting board, but many framers recommend against this because cardboard is very acidic and will quickly yellow the artwork.
-Our high-quality mounting boards has a polystyrene core which is bonded between two paper covers.
+Our high-quality mounting boards have a polystyrene core which is bonded between two paper covers.
 They have a smooth surface, resist warping and will cut cleanly.
 Of course, we do the cutting for you.

 Mounting board is available in three types: